Divajain/userdocs/docs/paypage.md

 Please note that this overlay library is intended to be used as a simple mechanism to show a payment page overlay that then returns back to the place it started from.
 If you want to do anything more sophisticated then you should look at the source of the library and create your own version of it.

-The parameters that are used for setting up the overlay are equivalent to the parameters specified in the "eCommerce URL" (which can be found on any payment record, or in the case of the NPSP extension, on the campaign record):
+The parameters that are used for setting up the overlay are equivalent to the parameters specified in the "eCommerce URL" (which can be found on any payment record):

  - The "pid" parameter on the URL is the "paymentRef" parameter on the overlay;
  - The "pmRef" parameter on the URL is the "customerRef" parameter on the overlay.